SAP-archive/teched2020-DAT263/exercises/ex1/README.md

 **Objective**: To better understand the data we will be working in the later sections of this exercise we will first preview the datasets using the Metadata Explorer.

-1. Select the Metadata Explorer from the drop-down menu in the top-left of the screen.
+1. Select the Metadata Explorer from the drop-down menu in the top-left of the screen or by clicking on the Metadata Explorer tile in the Launchpad.

   ![](./images/dropdown_metadataExplorer.png)